billpg/HashBack/README.md

 ### 400 "Bad Request" Response

 As the recipient of this POST request, the Issuer will check the request is valid and conforms to its own requirements.
 If the request is unacceptable, the Issuer must respond with a 400 "Bad Request" response.
-The response body should include suffcient detail to assist an experienced developer to fix the problem.
+The response body should include sufficient detail to assist an experienced developer to fix the problem.

 If the response body is JSON, some of the 400 response properties have particular documented meanings that Caller software might detect and automatically cause a reattempt of the initial POST request.
 This mechanism allows negotiation of version and the number of PBKDF2 rounds.
 (Note that any re-attempted request must use a fresh `Unus` value.)